In this article, we explain the GRPI model and why it’s useful for team development and effectiveness.

 A GRPI Model aims to assess a team’s effectiveness and also determine which areas or dimensions that still need improvement.

-Usually, the manager or leader is the first to assess the team’s effectiveness in different aspects under the GRPI Model.
+Usually, the manager or leader is the first to assess the project team’s effectiveness in different aspects under the GRPI Model.

 Examples & Templates of the Model